 The facts and procedural history for the case are as follows:

 The taxpayer failed to pay his Federal taxes for the 2006-2011 tax years.
-The IRS filed lien notices in 2013 and 2015 for the unpaid taxes.
+The IRS filed lien notices in 2013 and 2015 for unpaid taxes.
 The taxpayer defaulted on his mortgage, and in 2017, the bank executed a non-judicial foreclosure sale on his real estate.
 The lender sent the IRS notice of the sale, but sent it to the wrong address.
-A third party mortgage company purchased the real estate at the foreclosure sale.
+A third-party mortgage company purchased the real estate at the foreclosure sale.

 The government then brought suit against the new mortgage company and the taxpayer to enforce its tax liens on the real estate.
 Later in 2017, the government reached a settlement with the new mortgage company whereby the real estate would be sold and 50 percent of the net profits from the sale would be paid to the IRS.
 These funds were to be applied to the taxpayer’s balance.
 The taxpayer asked the court to order the government to enforce its liens on the real estate, given that the government had superior title over the new mortgage company.

 The government generally cannot be sued.
 There are some exceptions, one of which is 28 U.S.C. § 2410(a)(1).
 Section 2410(a)(1) provides a means for bringing an action to quiet title to real estate.
 It allows a private lien-holder the right to enforce their rights to property that is held or claimed by the government.
 To be able to take advantage of this type of suit, the individual must have ownership of the real estate in question.